 The responsibility of the Planning Department is to ensure that municipal goals are reflected in planning policy documents and ultimately in new development that occurs within the municipality.
-The Department has an important role in providing Council with professional and technical advice on current and future land uses, and a wide range of issues including housing, heritage, environment, transportation, and social policy.
+The Department has an important role in providing Council with professional and technical advice on current and future land uses, and a wide range of issues including housing, heritage, environment, agriculture and food security, transportation, and social policy.

-The principal functions of the Planning Department are:
+The principle functions of the Planning Department are:

 - To provide long range community planning through the Official Community Plan and other policy documents;

 - To undertake focused planning studies on a variety of subjects;